Agriculture in St. Mary's County

 OUR AGRICULTURAL EXPERTS ARE HERE TO HELP

-The Office is open to the public Monday through Friday, 8am-4:30pm.
-No appointment is required, but masks must be worn while in the office.
+The Office is open to the public Monday through Friday, 8 am-4:30 pm.
+No appointment is required.

 • Call or email us: We continue to answer questions and conduct field research to deliver the resources you need.

-• Field visits: If needed and following social distancing protocol, we continue to conduct on-site field visits for diagnosis of production issues.
+• Field visits: We continue to conduct on-site field visits for the diagnosis of production issues.

 We are here to help you.
 Contact any of your Southern Maryland Agents: